Skip to main content Skip to footer

 Outbreak Resources for Long-Term Care and Retirement Homes

 Outbreaks can spread quickly in long-term care and retirement homes.
 Knowing how to recognize, manage, and report them can help keep residents and staff safe.
-This page gives you the tools and information you need.

 A case definition helps you decide who should be considered part of an outbreak.
 This definition is made by looking at: